Christian Wirth: Family

 Wirth married Maria Bantel and fathered two children.

 Early Nazi career

 Wirth was one of the original members of the Nazi Party, joining for the first time in 1923, before it was outlawed briefly in Germany following the unsuccessful Hitler Beer Hall Putsch.

 He again joined the Nazi Party as an Alter Kämpfer ("old fighter") on 1 January 1931 (#420,383).
 He joined the Sturmabteilung (SA) on 30 June 1933.
 From 7 December 1937 he was a volunteer of the Sicherheitsdienst (SD).
-On 10 August 1939, Wirth transferred from the SA to the SS, attaining the rank of Obersturmführer (First Lieutenant) by October (SS #354,464).
+On 10 August 1939, Wirth transferred from the SA to the Schutzstaffel (SS), attaining the rank of Obersturmführer (first lieutenant) by October (SS #354,464).

-After the Nazi party rose to power in Germany, Wirth served in the Württemberg police force.
-He had joined the uniformed police (Orpo) in 1910 before the onset of World War I. Wirth rose to become the captain of detectives (Kriminalkommissar) of the Kriminalpolizei (Kripo) in Stuttgart.
+After the Nazi Party rose to national power in Germany, Wirth served in the Württemberg police force.
+He had previously been a police officer in 1910, before the onset of World War I. Wirth rose to become the captain of detectives (Kriminalkommissar) of the Kriminalpolizei (Kripo) in Stuttgart.